Neurovascular Disease and Comprehensive Stroke Center

 Our team is proud of the recognition we've received for providing exceptional care.
 We're the first center in San Francisco to be designated a comprehensive stroke center, certified by the Joint Commission, an independent national accreditation organization for health care institutions.
-It was the first center in San Francisco to receive this designation.
-In addition, the advocacy group Angioma Alliance has recognized our high-quality, multispecialty care by naming our program a center of excellence for treatment of cerebral cavernous malformations.
+We are the first center in San Francisco to receive this designation.
+In addition, two patient and research advocacy organizations, the Angioma Alliance and Cure HTT, have named UCSF a center of excellence for treating patients with vascular abnormalities.